 Finally, I’d go for the Rogue Ohio Power bar among the budget power bars.
 The cheaper bars are not nearly as good, and the ones that are as good cost more, and that says it all.

 To skip back to the best Olympic bars – click here.
-For best power bars – follow this link.
+For the best power bars – follow this link.

 Photo of author